1. Introduction

 - Operating system kernel.

-Send me an email describing your interests and goals.
-We will move forward from there.
+Send me an email describing your interests.
+We will take it from there.